frappe/erpnext_documentation/user/manual/en/introduction/concepts-and-terms.md

 (i.e., travel, marketing, etc.).
 In your Chart of Cost Centers, you can separate them by product line or business group (e.g., online sales, retail sales, etc.).

-> Accounts > Chart of Cost Centers
+> Accounting > Chart of Cost Centers

 #### Journal Entry